nsrau/azure-docs.it-it/articles/time-series-insights/time-series-insights-update-plan.md

 ## <a name="next-steps"></a>Passaggi successivi

-- Esaminare [Azure Advisor](../advisor/advisor-overview.md) per pianificare le opzioni di configurazione per il ripristino di business.
+- Review [Azure Advisor](../advisor/advisor-overview.md) to plan out your business recovery configuration options.
-- Per altre informazioni sull'archiviazione e sul traffico in [ingresso,](./time-series-insights-update-storage-ingress.md) vedere la Time Series Insights Preview.
+- Read more about [storage and ingress](./time-series-insights-update-storage-ingress.md) in the Time Series Insights Preview.
-- Informazioni sulla [modellazione dei dati](./time-series-insights-update-tsm.md) in Time Series Insights Preview.
+- Learn about [data modeling](./time-series-insights-update-tsm.md) in the Time Series Insights Preview.